 Supervisory authority and applicable law

-With respect to the processing of your personal data, Max Brown Hotels Operations is the ‘main establishment’ of the Europe Hotels Private Collection.
+With respect to the processing of your personal data, Max Brown Hotels Operations is the ‘main establishment’ of the Sircle Collection.
 This means that the data protection authority of the Netherlands (Autoriteit Persoonsgegevens) shall have jurisdiction with respect to the cross-border processing of your personal data in which Max Brown Hotels Operations is involved.
-Notwithstanding the foregoing you shall be entitled to lodge a complaint with the competent supervisory authority in the territory of a Max Brown Hotels.
+Notwithstanding the foregoing you shall be entitled to lodge a complaint with the competent supervisory authority in the territory of a Max Brown Hotel.

 The processing of your personal data by Max Brown Hotels Operations and the relevant Max Brown Hotels Hotel(s) shall be subject to the laws of the Netherlands, including the General Data Protection Regulation, when it applies from 25 May 2018 onwards.
 The applicability of the laws of the Netherlands and General Data Protection Regulation shall be without prejudice to any provisions that may apply to a particular processing activity under local mandatory data protection law.